January 27, 2026

 Through these actions, we were able to better ascertain what a real customer experience might look like with either of these carriers, so we can give a fair review.

-Plans and Pricing
+Plans and pricing

 Experience: TextNow vs. Helium Mobile

 Helium Mobile Zero’s plan similarly appears to work as promised.
-They also have an app, but it’s only used for activating their SIM, keeping track of your voice minutes and texts, managing your reward points in their Cloud store, and upgrading your plan.
+They also have an app, but it’s only used for activating their SIM, keeping track of your voice minutes and texts, managing your reward points in the Cloud store, and upgrading your plan.
 Otherwise, you use your phone normally, with an allotted 3GB of mobile data for usage outside of Wi-Fi.

-Data Plans
+Data plans

 If you’re looking for a free plan that will also allow you to add more data as you need, both carriers have those options.